mcmillanhk/VotingPointMethod/README.md

 On page 1878 in the first column and the first paragraph, the logs of h, q, hfit and qfit were taken for all sections except the uppermost.

+#Run the code

+To run the code with the example data, use command VPlogistic_3seg('VPMratingdata')